 A major factor constricting business growth is the lack of availability of good quality serviced offices and grow on space.
 If this analysis is correct, a point on which we would welcome views, this would be illustrative of what is found elsewhere in the country in that there is a lack of clear evidence of the supply and demand for business premises or a programme to ensure that needs are met appropriately in every part of the area.
 More positively, the new Enterprise Campus at Alconbury Weald was noted, which will be accompanied by its own station, and offer 100% business rate discounts and superfast broadband to companies which establish themselves there.
-This is a positive example of rising to the Another, also in Cambridge, noted that there is a: challenge of providing modern and flexible working space for business.
+This is a positive example of rising to the challenge of providing modern and flexible working space for business.